Milum virus removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-BlackNET, PlugX, Koadic and Xtreme are a few examples of other remote access trojans.
-Malicious programs of this type can have a variety of heinous abilities, such as: control/management of installed software, connected hardware (e.g. webcams, microphones, etc.) and of the infected system itself; keylogging; data exfiltration and infiltration (the latter can be used to cause chain infections, i.e. to download/install trojans, ransomware, cryptominers and other malware), and so on.
-While they operate differently, these programs have but one purpose - to generate revenue for the cyber criminals behind them.
+BlackNET, PlugX, Koadic and Xtreme are some examples of other RATs.
+These malicious programs have various dangerous capabilities such as control/management of installed software, connected hardware (e.g. webcams, microphones, etc.) and of the infected system itself: keylogging; data exfiltration and infiltration (the latter can be used to cause chain infections - i.e., to download/install trojans, ransomware, cryptominers and other malware), and so on.
+While they operate differently, these programs have just one purpose: to generate revenue for the cyber criminals behind them.

 How did Milum infiltrate my computer?

-Suspicious and/or irrelevant emails should not be opened, especially any attachments or links present in them - as that can result in a high-risk infection.
-It is recommended to only use official and verified download sources.
-It is just as important to activate and update products with tools/functions provided by genuine developers.
-Illegal activation tools ("cracks") and third party updaters are advised against use, since they are often used to proliferate malicious programs.
-To protect device integrity and user safety, it is crucial to have a dependable anti-virus/anti-spyware suite installed.
-This software must be kept up-to-date, used to run regular systems scans and to remove detected/potential threats.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Suspicious or irrelevant emails should not be opened, especially those with attachments or links present within them, as this can result in high-risk infection.
+Use official and verified download sources.
+Activate and update products with tools/functions provided by genuine developers.
+Illegal activation tools ("cracks") and third party updaters should be avoided, since they are often used to proliferate malicious programs.
+To protect device integrity and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed.
+This software must be kept up to date, used to run regular systems scans and to remove detected/potential threats.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

-Screenshot of Milum RAT's process on Windows Task Manager ("Milum46_Win32.exe"; process name may vary):
+Screenshot of Milum RAT process in Windows Task Manager ("Milum46_Win32.exe" - its process name might vary):